HEADINGTON, OXFORD

 On 8 December 1806 Thomas took out a mortgage on the Manor House and Holly’s Farm, Headington, with William Fletcher and John Parsons of Oxford, bankers, indicating that the family finances he inherited were already in a bad way.

-Despite being a Vicar, Thomas showed no mercy to poachers, as this notice of 1807 shows:
+Despite being a man of the cloth, Thomas showed no mercy to poachers, as this notice of 1807 shows:

 Manors of Headington and Marston.
 Notice is hereby given that all unqualified persons sporting in the above Manors will be prosecuted to the utmost regard of the Law; and all unqualified persons are requested not to sport thereon.
 NB: Steel Traps and other destructive engines are set in Headington Copse and the grounds adjoining.
 T. H. Whorwood.

-He became Lord of the Manor of Headington in 1835 at the age of 23.
+He was only 23 years old when he became Lord of the Manor of Headington in June 1835.
 Having inherited great debts, he put up the remains of the manor (345 acres) for auction on 3 August 1836, and went with his mother to live at 1 St Clement’s, a Magdalen College house on the site of the present Waynflete Building.

 It appears that the Manor House and its lands was not sold at the auction, because by an indenture dated 13 July 1838 the Manor House and 321 acres of land were transferred to George Alexander Peppercorn of St Neots, presumably a partner in Messrs Peppercorn & Wilkinson, the solicitors of St Neots in Huntingdonshire who had handled the attempted sale.